dgaydukov/cert-ocpjp11/files/LowLatency.md

 persistedMap => {1=Person(name=jack, age=30)}
 ```
 Using [Chronicle-Values](https://github.com/OpenHFT/Chronicle-Values)
-In this case we don't need to use `averageValueSize`, if we use we get `IllegalStateException: Size of interface com.java.test.Person instances is constant and statically known, shouldn't be specified via averageValueSize() or averageValue() methods`
+In this case we don't need to use `averageValueSize`, if we use we get `IllegalStateException: Size of interface com.java.test.PersonBeam instances is constant and statically known, shouldn't be specified via averageValueSize() or averageValue() methods`
 ```java
 import net.openhft.chronicle.bytes.Byteable;
 import net.openhft.chronicle.bytes.Bytes;